We are looking for research-based, visionary solutions for global challenges.

 The recently published intellectual biography of Pentti Malaska offers further information about his research.

-The application period for the award is 5 March – 26 April, 2021 (until 23:59 EET, UTC +2).
+The application period for the award was during 5 March – 26 April, 2021 (until 23:59 EET, UTC +2).
 Applications arriving after the deadline will be ruled out of the competition.

 The winner of the award will be announced at the Finland Futures Research Centre’s annual summer conference "Learning Futures – Futures of Learning" held online on 8–9 June 2021.
 About the conference.